practicusai/docs/docs/technical-tutorial/unified-devops/automated-git-sync.md

     name: python3
 ---

-# Using the Practicus AI Git Helper
+# Automated Git Sync for Workers

 This example demonstrates how to securely configure Git in Practicus AI, ensuring you can clone or pull a repository both locally (within a running notebook) and automatically when a worker starts.